 #4 – Upside Down Push Up

-When attempting an upside-down push up, only go as deep as you are comfortable.
-To make the exericse easier, move your elbows out to the sides.
+When attempting an upside-down push-up, only go as deep as you are comfortable.
+To make the exercise easier, move your elbows out to the sides.

 #5 – Arm Press in Downward Dog Position